 By Melissa Adams VanHouten, Gastroparesis Advocate

-The most common known cause of gastroparesis is diabetes, which accounts for about one-third of the cases.
-Other known causes include neurologic disorders, such as multiple sclerosis and Parkinson’s disease, connective tissue disorders, complications resulting from surgeries, and direct damage to the vagus nerve (which controls the stomach muscles).
-Most cases of gastroparesis, however, are labeled “idiopathic,” meaning that there is no known cause.
+Diabetes, which accounts for about one-third of the cases, is the most common known cause of gastroparesis.
+Other recognized causes include neurologic and connective tissue disorders, surgical damage, and direct injury to the vagus nerve.
+Most cases, however, are labeled “idiopathic,” meaning there is no known or identifiable cause.

-The National Institute of Health estimates 5 million or more of us live with gastroparesis.
-But despite our numbers, we are considered an “orphan” disease due to the lack of resources, support, and attention we garner.
+Though patients are often misdiagnosed and underdiagnosed, making assessment difficult, the National Institutes of Health (NIH) estimates more than 5 million people live with gastroparesis.
+Despite our numbers, we are considered an “orphan” disease due to the lack of resources, support, and attention we garner.

-Gastroparesis is little-known to the public and often misunderstood by healthcare professionals and others who impact our care.
-Research funding is limited, and, consequently, there are no consistently safe, reliable, and effective treatments, and there is no cure.
-Available treatment options include often ineffective dietary changes (liquids or soft foods), medications that carry the risk of serious side effects, feeding tubes or Total Parenteral Nutrition (TPN), and unproven surgeries.
+Gastroparesis is largely invisible to the public and often misunderstood by healthcare professionals and others who impact our care.
+Research funding is limited, and consequently, there are no consistently safe, reliable, and effective treatments, and there is no cure.

-For additional information, please visit the Gastroparesis: Fighting for Change website at www.curegp.com or contact the International Foundation for Functional Gastrointestinal Disorders (IFFGD) at www.iffgd.org or the Association of Gastrointestinal Motility Disorders (AGMD) at www.agmd-gimotility.org.
+For further information, please visit the Gastroparesis: Fighting for Change website at www.curegp.org or contact the International Foundation for Gastrointestinal Disorders (IFFGD) at www.iffgd.org or the Association of Gastrointestinal Motility Disorders (AGMD) at www.agmdhope.org.